-And there was plenty of turmoil when Trump's 1990 divorce from first wife Ivana played out like a tawdry serial in the New York tabloids and his affair with Marla Maples became public.
+And there was plenty of turmoil when Trump's 1990 divorce from first wife, Ivana, played out like a tawdry serial in the New York tabloids and word of his affair with Marla Maples became public.

 Nine-year-old Ivanka found out her parents were divorcing when she saw a picture of them with a rip down the center splashed across the front of the New York Post.